zhiyelee/generator-lambda/README.md

 # generator-lambda [![Build Status](https://secure.travis-ci.org/zhiyelee/generator-lambda.png?branch=master)](https://travis-ci.org/zhiyelee/generator-lambda)

 > AWS Lambda function generator.

+What it can do:
-Provide lambda function create/update/delete wrap.
-Include connecting lambda to inputed S3 bucket.
+* Lambda function create/update/delete wrap.
+* Connecting lambda to inputed S3 bucket with selected event
+* Test code locally
+* Provide test json in test directory, json files are same as the provide at the Lambda online test page.
+You can append or edit it definitely.

 ## Getting Started